lsbardel/python-stdnet/README.rst

 	class Base(orm.StdModel):
 	    '''An abstract model.
-This won't have any data in the database.''' name = orm.SymbolField(unique = True)
+This won't have any data in the database.'''
+	    # A unique symbol field, a symbol is an immutable string
+	    name = orm.SymbolField(unique = True)
+	    # Another symbol, symbol fields are by default indexes
 	    ccy  = orm.SymbolField()

 	    def __str__(self):